Facebook Pixel Can You Use a 529 Plan to Pay for Room and Board or Off-Campus Rent?

 Paying for Off-Campus Housing

-It is also possible to use a 529 plan for off-campus housing, up to a maximum of your school’s cost of attendance.
-When paying out of your 529 for off-campus housing, you’ll usually need to pay your expenses yourself, and then arrange for reimbursement.
-However, some plans can make it possible to arrange for a check to be sent directly to your landlord.
+It is also possible to use a 529 plan for off-campus housing up to a maximum of your school’s cost of attendance.
+When paying out of your 529 for off-campus housing, you’ll usually need to pay your expenses yourself and then arrange for reimbursement.
+However, some plans allow you to arrange for a check to be sent directly to your landlord.

-Also keep in mind that 529 plan qualified expenses for off-campus housing are not limited to rent.
-You can also pay for groceries and utilities, always up to the cap of the cost of attendance.
-Make sure you keep a record of all your purchases and keep receipts for everything you want to count as a 529 disbursement – this is essential for your tax return.
+Also, remember that a 529 plan allows you to use qualified expenses for off-campus housing on more than just rent.
+You can also pay for groceries and utilities, which are always up to the cap of the cost of attendance.
+Make sure you keep a record of all your purchases and keep receipts for everything you want to count as a 529 disbursement—this is essential for your tax return.

 You can even use your 529 to pay for room and board when studying abroad.
 Learn more about paying for overseas studies.